-If you wish to raise any issue that amounts to a protected disclosure then you must in the first instance report any concerns you may have in writing to your Manager/ a Director who will treat the matter with complete confidence, and your identity will remain protected.
-If the problem has not been resolved you should bring the matter in writing to the attention of the next level of Management or approved external body.
+If you wish to raise any issue that amounts to a protected disclosure, then you must in the first instance report any concerns you may have in writing to your Manager/a Director who will acknowledge all reports received in writing within seven days.
+The matter will be treated with complete confidence, and your identity will remain protected.
+If the problem has not been resolved, you should bring the matter in writing to the attention of the next level of Management or approved external body.